 This national park is close to 800,000 acres that covers part of the Mojave Desert and sits on the San Andreas Fault.
 There are visitor centers at both the North and South entrances for you to stop for a map and learn about any ranger lead programs going on in the park.

-Joshua Tree is located in Southern California just a few hours outside Los Angeles, San Diego, Las Vegas, and Phoenix and is accessible on the south side from I-10 or on the north from State Highway 62.
+Joshua Tree, a west coast national park, is located in Southern California just a few hours outside Los Angeles, San Diego, Las Vegas, and Phoenix and is accessible on the south side from I-10 or on the north from State Highway 62.
 We have be to Joshua Tree so many times and we have used all 3 of the entrances.
 We have used the southern one primarily due to its close proximity to Palm Springs (which has some great hiking) and some great BLM Boondocking just outside of the Cottonwood Visitors center.

 What You Should Bring